AleenaAlby/weather-react-now/README.md

 Use of latitude and longitude to get current weather conditions using OpenWeatherMap API

 ## Technologies Used
-React.js
+- React.js
-OpenWeatherMap API
+- OpenWeatherMap API
-OpenCage API
+- OpenCage API
-Axios for API calls
+- Axios for API calls
-Bootstrap for styling
+- Bootstrap for styling

 ## Getting Started
 1. Clone this repository
 2. Install dependencies using npm install
-3. Obtain API keys from OpenWeatherMap and OpenCage and add them to the .env file as REACT_APP_OPENWEATHERMAP_API_KEY=YOUR_API_KEY and REACT_APP_OPENCAGE_API_KEY=YOUR_API_KEY
+3. Obtain API keys from OpenWeatherMap and OpenCage
 4. Start the app using npm start

 ## Credits